vadimgierko/linky-notes/README.md

 - that is easy to find the particular note by choosing keywords they consist in search field
 - you are saving a tone of time to organize & efficiently use them

+### `NOTE!
+At the moment (from 23.02) I'm adapting this app to a new architecture, data layer management pattern & security rules, so app is not working.
+Before these changes the app was dedicated only for my personal use, but after a few days anyone would be able to sign up & add notes :-) So stay tuned!`

+## Motivation

-**At the moment this SPA is available `for my personal use` only**, because I've made it first of all for myself.
+I've made it first of all for myself.
 I read a lot, create a lot and... do a lot notes.
 I couldn't manage hunderds of my notes, so I've decided to build this app.
 And I'm very proud, that finally, after one year of learning web development, I've solved one of my biggest problems thanks to my own app.
 Now my notes will be tagged, organized & easy to filter.

-You can see my notes, see, how it works, but cannot sign up or modify my database.
-I've implemented only basic core features for the moment, but app is still growing.
-When right time comes, I'll enable creating accounts for users like you ;-)

 At the moment, I can:
 - sign in